aaronreidsmith/aaronreidsmith.github.io/_posts/2020-12-02-advent-of-code-day-02.md

 ##### Specific Comments

 1. We could just define a regex like `my $regex = /pattern/`, but I wanted to combine the parse step _and_ the business logic of determining if it is a valid password; we will get into that second part below.
-  - When definining a grammar, you always have to define a `TOP` token the encompasses everything.
+  - When defining a grammar, you always have to define a `TOP` token the encompasses everything.
 If I had a more complex grammar, I could define subtokens that could be used in the `TOP` token (or any other defined tokens).
   - For the non-regex folks, the way this reads is:
         - Start of line
         - An integer (captured group, see below)